Get Legal and Tax Updates for Portugal?

 4. Judicial review of the divorce documents

-5. Court decision recognizing the divorce
+5. Court decision recognising the divorce

 6. Registration with the Civil Registry